seonnyseo/seonnyseo.github.io/_posts/2020-05-06-Airbnb_New_Users_Booking.md

 ![Marketing Channel](https://i.imgur.com/6i6UJrZ.png)

 From the marketing channel perspective, a direct connection is a top channel among marketing channels.
 This trend started in the middle of 2011 and the difference between direct and other channels has been increased constantly every year.
 And the second most popular channel is SEM-Branded until 2014/08.
 I can assume that most users already heard about Airbnb before they visit the service.
-(SEO 방문자가 많아지고 있음 -> paid 불필요 ?)

 ![First Device Year](https://i.imgur.com/DCuC0uD.png)